renegaed/userscripts/transmission-web-ui/README.md

     // @grant        none
     // ==/UserScript==

-Go to the Transmission Remote GUI Page eg. http://xxx.xxx.xxx.xxx/transmission/web/ to view the changes.
+Save and go to the Transmission Remote GUI Page eg. http://xxx.xxx.xxx.xxx/transmission/web/ to view the changes.